simple-crypto/simple-website/projects.md

 _A note on patents._ The SIMPLE-Crypto Association does not fill patents.
 Our developments are all based on peer-reviewed published solutions and are either free of patents or should become free of patents in the long term.
-In the mid term, our code projects are provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+In the mid term, code projects are provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.